-Well, I can’t really call it exploring; I was on a secret mission for the local vampire community.
-They were in acute need of unicorn poop (come closer, let me tell you a beauty secret: they use it as a face mask to keep their skin nice and fresh.
-That is the reason for their ‘breath taking’ beauty.
+Well, I can’t really call it exploring.
+I was on a secret mission for the local vampire community.
+They were in acute need of unicorn poop (come closer, let me tell you a beauty secret: they use it as a face mask to keep their skin crispy clean and fresh.
 Contact me if you need some.)

 Now, I know even daredevils like me die in the great desert, so I took precautions.
-Finally I bought a tube of sunscreen, a pair of kickass silver round sunglasses and I brought along m (he is the one behind the blog mcos).
-Just in case I did get buried under the sand or become a wrinkled prune due to dehydration or ancient Egyptians discovered a time machine and were so smitten by my beauty that they decided to preserve it forever by making me a mummy, then he could fight them and bring back my body for a proper funeral.
+I finally bought a tube of sunscreen, a pair of kickass round silver sunglasses and I brought along M (he is the one behind the blog mcos).
+Just in case I did get buried under the sand or become a wrinkled prune due to dehydration or a handsome ancient Egyptian discovered a time machine and were so smitten by my beauty that they decided to preserve it forever by making me a mummy, then he could fight them and bring back my body for a proper funeral.
 Plus he had expressed interest in finding unicorn poop when we first met.
 So I let him tag along.

 Out on the mission, in the middle of nowhere, lying prone on the afternoon sand, roasting ourselves alive, we were scanning the area for any evidence of the black one horned mythical creatures.
-Suddenly m asked “I’m thirsty.
-Could you pass me the water bottle please?”
+“I’m thirsty.
+Could you pass me the water bottle please?”, M asked.

-You would think that I’m a fool, if I tell you that I forgot to bring one.
-To be honest, I can live without water up to thirty-eight days; tried and tested.
-But m being not as awesome as me, needed water, shocking right?
+You would think that I’m a fool, if I tell you that I forgot to bring one myslef.
+To be honest, I can live without water up to thirty-eight days, tried and tested.
+But M being not as awesome as me, needed water.
+Shocking, right?

 I reached out for his pack lying by my side and fished out the bottle.
 About to pass it to him absentmindedly, a tiny glint caught my eye.
-I looked around eagerly thinking I had found a unicorn but there was the same barren landscape blinking back at me.
+I looked around thinking I had found a unicorn but there was the same barren landscape that blinked back at me.

 M looked at the bottle and gasped.
 Each and every inch of the water within was embedded with twinkling bubbles.
 I have proof see…

-But that was not it.
-Curious we looked closer.
+But that was not all.
+Curious, we looked closer.
 Focused at just the right point the bubbles turned out to actually be millions of water nymphs.

-I know you guys, like m don’t have centuries of experience as me.
-So believe me when I tell you that they are very very very rare beings, found in water bottles since the beginning of civilization, only in deserts when the bearer of the bottle has no other water supply.
+I know you guys, like M don’t have my centuries worth of experience.
+So believe me when I tell you that they are very, very very rare beings, found in water bottles since the beginning of civilization.
+They dwell only in deserts when the bearer of the bottle has no other water supply.

 “Shh!
 Keep it quiet guys,” I said.
 “You will scare away the unicorns.”